mac-/coordinate/README.md

 	routes = [ '/', '/users', '/users/{userId}' ];

 router.on('change', function(data) {
-	console.log(data.route);   // the string route that was hit console.log(data.params);  // an object that contains any path parameters console.log(data.context); // context data that was passed to the router.go method console.log(data.history); // an Array of strings that contain the past paths that were navigated to });
+	console.log(data.route);       // the string route that was hit console.log(data.path);        // the raw path
+	console.log(data.queryString); // the raw query string is on the url console.log(data.queryPath);   // the parsed query string object console.log(data.params);      // an object that contains any path parameters console.log(data.context);     // context data that was passed to the router.go method console.log(data.history);     // an Array of strings that contain the past paths that were navigated to });

 router.initialize({ routes: routes });